Bella Vista (1994 TV series)

 Bella Vista (Italian for "Beautiful View") is an Indonesian romantic comedy television series written and directed by Nasri Cheppy and produced by Multivision Plus.
 First aired on RCTI in December 1994, the series stars Roy Marten in his lead role.
-With a production budget of Rp 60 to 75 million per episode, Bella Vista came to be recognized as MVP's main feature on that time.
+With a production budget of Rp 60-75 million per episode, Bella Vista was recognized as MVP's main feature on that time.

 Premise

 Benny Latin is a rich businessman who expanded locations of his store chain.
 He solved the issues by defeating his unhelpful enemies in response to the expansion of his fashion-focused company Bella Vista.